grabbou/ai-agent-framework/README.md

 ### Creating Custom Agents

-To create a custom agent, you need to implement the `Agent` interface.
-You can either do it manually, or use our `agent` helper function to enforce type checking.
+To create a custom agent, you can use our `agent` helper function or implement the `Agent` interface manually.

 ```ts
 import { agent } from 'fabrice-ai/agent'